Pholisa-Fatyela/Book-Notes/Clean Code.md

 [(return to table of contents)](#toc)

+#### Guidelines for Writing Tests

 + Test-driven development (TDD) implies that tests should be written along with production code
     + Specifically, a minimal failing test should be written, then minimal code to pass that test (and previous tests) should be written, and then iterate
 + A messy test suite results in the same maintainability problems as messy production code
+    + Tests are not an exception to "code is read more than it is written"
     + If the messy test suite is simply discarded, then developers have no way of verifying that changes don't break earlier functionality
-+ Tests are not an exception to "code is read more than it is written"
 + Testing code is less constrained by efficiency than production code, so long as it doesn't take prohibitively long to run the testing suite
 + Minimizing the number of `assert` statements per test keeps tests simple to read
     + Each test should test one (minimal) concept only; if this requires multiple `assert` statements, it's okay
 + Tests should be _fast, independent, repeatable, self-validating, and timely_ ("FIRST")

+### Quotes

+> Test code is just as important as production code.
+It is not a second-class citizen.
+It requires thought, design, and care.

+> Without tests every change is a possible bug.

 <a name="ch10"></a>